Sunday 27 January 2019

 Today’s gospel from Luke speaks of the Messianic Programme of Jesus Christ.

 He states quite clearly what his objectives are.
 He will commit himself to a programme of liberation on all levels.
 He wishes to bring good news to the poor by telling them that they don’t have to accept that poverty is their lot and that they are condemned to it for life.
-In most countries especially in the South World the Church is trying to put this into practice by working to empower the poor, involving them in projects that will raise their dignity and give them a sense of self worth.
+In most countries especially in the Southern Hemisphere the Church is trying to put this into practice by working to empower the poor, involving them in projects that will raise their dignity and give them a sense of self worth.

 Jesus also wants captives to be freed, not just people in prison but people imprisoned by fear, enslaved by drink, drugs, money, status, prejudices, self-destructive attitudes, a wrong image of God and what real religion is about, etc. In what way are we captives?
 Where do we need liberation or freedom?
 Do we ask the Lord to show us and to give us the Holy Spirit to respond?